Franklin Pierce: Post-presidency (1857–1869)

 Portrait by George Peter Alexander Healy.
 Pierce, seen here in 1858, remained a vocal political figure after his presidency.

 After leaving the White House, the Pierces remained in Washington for more than two months, staying with former Secretary of State William L. Marcy.
 Buchanan altered course from the Pierce administration, replacing all his appointees.
 The Pierces eventually moved to Portsmouth, New Hampshire, where Pierce had begun to speculate in property.
 Seeking warmer weather, he and Jane spent the next three years traveling, beginning with a stay in Madeira and followed by tours of Europe and the Bahamas.
-In Rome, he visited Nathaniel Hawthorne; the two men spent much time together and the author found the retired president as buoyant as ever.
+In Rome, he visited Nathaniel Hawthorne; the two men spent much time together and Hawthorne recorded that Pierce was in good spirits.

 Pierce never lost sight of politics during his travels, commenting regularly on the nation's growing sectional conflict.
 He insisted that northern abolitionists stand down to avoid a southern secession, writing that the bloodshed of a civil war would "not be along Mason and Dixon's line merely", but "within our own borders in our own streets".
 He also criticized New England Protestant ministers, who largely supported abolition and Republican candidates, for their "heresy and treason".
-The rise of the Republican Party forced the Democrats to defend Pierce; during his debates with Republican Senate candidate Abraham Lincoln in 1858, Douglas called the former president "a man of integrity and honor".
+The rise of the Republican Party forced the Democrats to defend Pierce; during his debates with Republican Senate candidate Abraham Lincoln in 1858, Douglas called Pierce "a man of integrity and honor".

 As the Democratic Convention of 1860 approached, some asked Pierce to run as a compromise candidate that could unite the fractured party, but Pierce refused.
 As Douglas struggled to attract southern support, Pierce backed Cushing and then Breckinridge as potential alternatives, but his priority was a united Democratic Party.
 The split Democrats were soundly defeated for the presidency by the Republican candidate, Lincoln.
 In the months between Lincoln's election, and his inauguration on March 4, 1861, Pierce looked on as several southern states began plans to secede.
 He was asked by Justice Campbell to travel to Alabama and address that state's secession convention.
 Due to illness he declined, but sent a letter appealing to the people of Alabama to remain in the Union, and give the North time to repeal laws against southern interests and to find common ground.